aress31/openapi-parser/README.md

 - Parse OpenAPI documents, formerly known as the `Swagger specification`, fully compliant with OpenAPI 2.0/3.0 Specifications (OAS).
 - Requests can be directly viewed/edited within the extension prior to sending them to other Burp tools.
 - Requests can be sent to the `Comparer, Intruder, Repeater, Scanner, Site map and Scope` Burp tools.
+- Requests matching specific criterias (detailed in the 'Parameters' tab) can be intercepted to automatically match and replace the parsed parameters default values defined in the 'Parameters' tab.
+This feature allows for fine-tuning of the requests prior to sending them to other Burp tools (e.g., scanner).
 - Row highlighting allowing pentesters to highlight "interesting" API calls and/or colour code them for reporting purposes.
 - Supports both JSON and YAML formats.